-Financial Aid Eligibility is defined as the amount remaining after subtracting the family contribution and other financial assistance from the cost of education.
+Financial Aid Eligibility is defined as the amount remaining after subtracting the student aid index (SAI), formerly known as expected family contribution.
 Eligibility for financial aid at Connecticut College is determined annually and is based on individual circumstances.

-■ COST OF EDUCATION
+COST OF EDUCATION